Grow your wealth securely with a low-risk government-backed investment that can help boost prosperity in the country

-Just recently, the Bureau of Treasury (BTr) launched Retail Treasury Bonds (RTB) 30, an investment program offering cheap and risk-free government securities to the public.
+The Bureau of the Treasury (BTr) launched Retail Treasury Bonds (RTB) 31, a low-risk government security offered to the public.

-But what is a Retail Treasury Bond?
-Should I trade or invest in them?
+But what exactly is a Retail Treasury Bond?
+Should one invest in them?

 What are Retail Treasury Bonds?

-Retail treasury bonds are the National Government’s program that allows retail investors (mass market) to invest in government-owned fixed-income securities.
-While most RTBs offered by the government are in pesos, there have been two bond offerings in US dollars.
+Retail treasury bonds are one of the national government’s borrowing programs that allows retail investors (mass market) to invest in government-owned fixed-income securities.
+While most RTBs offered by the government are in pesos, there have been three RTB offerings in US dollars.

 The primary goals are for the government to raise funds for national projects and to enable diversification of funds beyond existing resources, such as taxes.